wbamberg/idl-reference/docs/nsITransferable.md

 Sets the data in the transferable with the specified flavor.
 The transferable
 will maintain its own copy the data, so it is not necessary to do that beforehand.

-@param  aFlavor the flavor of data that is being set
-@param  aData the data, either some variant of class in nsISupportsPrimitives.idl,
-        an nsIFile, or an nsIFlavorDataProvider (see above)
-@param  aDataLen the length of the data, or 0 if passing a nsIFlavorDataProvider

 #### Parameters ####